sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 4: e-portfolio Ethical theory/e-portfolio.md

 ### Justification and Personal Reflection

-I chose this article because it helped me understand how ethical theories can be applied to an ordinary technology such as social media.
-From a deontological perspective, researchers have a duty to respect participants’ autonomy, privacy and informed consent even if collecting information online is faster and cheaper.
-A justice perspective also made me think about whether digital recruitment treats people fairly.
-Individuals without access to certain platforms may be excluded, while vulnerable groups may carry greater privacy risks than other participants.
-I felt concerned because technology can make research appear distant and anonymous, making it easier to forget that every dataset represents real individuals.
-This artefact taught me to ask not only whether technology improves efficiency, but also who benefits from it, who may be excluded and who carries the greatest risk.
+I chose this article because it helped me apply **Social Contract Theory and Kantianism** to digital research.
+Social Contract Theory made me think about the rights and responsibilities shared between researchers and participants, including privacy and informed consent.
+Kantianism also suggests that people should be respected as individuals rather than treated merely as sources of data.
+I felt concerned that technology can make personal information seem distant or anonymous.
+I learned that efficient data collection should never remove an ICT professional’s responsibility to protect people’s autonomy and privacy.

 ---